Consulting

 User-Friendly Interface: Keap CRM is known for its intuitive design, ideal for those who may not be tech-savvy.

-Marketing Automation: For consultants looking to boost their marketing efforts, Keap offers tools for email marketing and lead capture.
+Marketing Automation: For consultants seeking to enhance their marketing efforts, Keap provides tools for email marketing and lead capture.

-Basic Client Management: It adequately handles basic client information management and follow-up tasks.
+Basic Client Management: Adequately handles basic client information and follow-up tasks.

 Cons